QUVA-Lab/nttw/readme.md

-# Research virus spread and contact tracing
+# AISTATS 2023 'No time to waste: practical statistical contact tracing with few low-bit messages'

-This repo contains accompanying code for the AISTATS submission, 'no time to waste'.
+This repo contains accompanying code for the AISTATS 2023 poster:
+'No time to waste: practical statistical contact tracing with few low-bit messages.'

 Note: we are working on a new version, which already runs faster and compares additional inference methods.
 Please contact romijndersrob@gmail.com for more information.